Hiroshi Abe

 Research Content

-(4) At the National Center of Neurology and Psychiatry and RIKEN Center for Brain Science, he conducted research to create a database of neural circuits in the cerebral cortex and on the brain mechanisms of vision and eye movements.
+(4) At the National Center of Neurology and Psychiatry and RIKEN Center for Brain Science, he researched to create a database of neural circuits in the cerebral cortex and on the brain mechanisms of vision and eye movements.
 By expressing fluorescent proteins in neurons using viral vectors and measuring neuronal morphology and activity with an epi-fluorescence microscopy and two-photon microscopy, he clarified the neural projection patterns of numerous brain regions and identified visual and eye movement-related regions in the parietal lobe ([4-5]).

 [1] M. Matsumoto*, K. Matsumoto*, H. Abe*, and K Tanaka, "Medial prefrontal cell activity signaling prediction errors of action values", Nature Neuroscience, 10(5), 647-56, 2007 (*:co-first author).